Taggagii/Web-Application/README.md

 If you're reading this, hello VDW o/

 # venv
-if you are planning to run/use/clone this, make sure you have Python 3.9.1
+NEVER MIND the venv is in here

+Should be Python version 3.9.1